calavera/chaseonsoftware.com/content/page/values.md

 ---
-title: What Are My Values?
+title: "What Are My Values?"
-slug: systematic/values
+slug: values
 date: 2016-11-11T17:29:07Z
---
+---

 - Glow in the Dark
 - God foremost, Family first